-In order to successfully diagnose Fuchs’ dystrophy, your doctor will perform a visual test, determine the stage of your condition using an optical microscope, perform a corneal pressure test by numbing the eye and measuring pressure with a device, use an instrument to measure corneal thickness, and perform a corneal cell count, which is also conducted using a special instrument.
+Your doctor will also perform a corneal pressure test by numbing the eye and measuring pressure with a device, use an instrument to measure corneal thickness, and perform a corneal cell count, which is also conducted using a special instrument.

 As mentioned, there are no known prevention tips for Fuchs’ dystrophy, but there are some precautions to keep in mind.